 But even with those obvious advantages taken into account, 3D printing has many more benefits that make them the process of choice throughout the development and manufacturing processes.
 So read on to learn of the advantages of 3D printing.

-One of the major factors that any engineer will tell you when discussing 3D printing is, due to many of its other attributes, it can be highly cost-effective compared with other development and manufacturing routes and that makes it highly attractive.
+One of the major advantages of 3D printing is, due to many of its other attributes, it can be highly cost-effective compared with other development and manufacturing routes and that makes using a 3D printer highly attractive.
 But many additive processes can be used to create robust tools, too, further saving money on manufacturing routes.

 Because your designs are driven through CAD/CAM files, you can add any features that you want, and modify them as you need too.
 Therefore, you can add moulded-on text and logos to define the product as something unique.
 And this personalisation becomes essential if a part is being used for medical or dental purposes, where items such as dental implants and other medical devices may need to be constructed to fit a particular person.